djyamunaq/Adentis-Assignment/README.md

-HEADER

-Adentis Assignment
+ADENTIS ASSIGNMENT

-Author: Denis Yamunaque
+- Author: Denis Yamunaque
-Program: Organizing orders by age of product
+- Program: Organizing orders by age of product
-Language: Scala 3
+- Language: Scala 3

 ABOUT THE PROGRAM